sibprojects/php-patterns/README.md

 ## Template Method
 A Template Method is a behavioral pattern that defines the skeleton of an algorithm in a superclass and forces subclasses to implement the specific steps of that algorithm.

+## Command
+A Command is a behavioral pattern that allows you to wrap queries or simple operations in separate objects.

+This allows you to delay the execution of commands, line them up in a queue, as well as store history and cancel.